-- Historical records covering all Project Proponent ownership trends in harvest volumes paired with records from the with-project time period showing no deviation from historical trends over most recent 10-year average; or - Forest management plans prepared ≥24 months prior to the start of the project showing harvest plans on all owned/managed lands paired with records from the with-project time period showing no deviation from management plans; or - Entity-wide management certification that requires sustainable practices (programs can include FSC, SFI, or ATFS).
-Management certification must cover all entity owned lands with active timber management programs.
+- Entity-wide management certification that requires sustainable practices (programs can include CSA, SFI or FSC).
+Management certification must cover all entity owned lands with active timber management programs. - Adherence to an ACR approved long-term forest management plan or program as specified in section 1.2; - Historical records covering all Project Proponent ownership trends in harvest volumes paired with records from the with-project time period showing no deviation from historical trends over most recent 10-year average; or - Forest management plans prepared ≥24 months prior to the start of the project showing harvest plans on all owned/managed lands compared with records from the with-project time period showing no deviation from management plans; or

-D7.
-ESTIMATION OF EMISSIONS DUE TO MARKET LEAKAGE
+4.7 ESTIMATION OF EMISSIONS DUE TO MARKET LEAKAGE